unm-campus-histories/spaces/docs/essays/ortega-hall.md

 # Ortega Hall

 {% include figure.html class="img-center" width="75%" caption="March, 9 1998; Looking Southeast towards Smith plaza on this gloomy winter day.
-The artwork of Bruce Nauman's Center of the Universe pictured on the rightside. " src="images/ortega-hall-exterior-gloomy.jpg" %}
+The artwork of Bruce Nauman's Center of the Universe pictured on the rightside.
+[Source] (https://econtent.unm.edu/digital/collection/ULPhotoImag/id/3352/rec/83)" src="images/ortega-hall-exterior-gloomy.jpg" %}

 ### Location
 Ortega Hall is located southwest of Zimmermann Library and east of the Smith Plaza.